benderTheCrime/eslint-plugin-benderthecrime/README.md

     Requires that only imports and definitions come before export statements.

 * `max-func-body-len`:
     Allows the user to define a max length in characters no function can exceed.
-This rule takes a second argument which indicates the length which no function cannot exceed.
+This rule takes a second argument which indicates the max length which no function can exceed.
 The default is 600:
     ```json
     {
         "rules": {